Dental plaque: Environment

 Unlike other parts of the body, tooth surfaces are uniquely hard and non-shedding.
 Therefore, the warm and moist environment of the mouth and the presence of teeth, makes a good environment for growth and development of dental plaque.
 The main ecological factors that contribute to plaque formation are pH, saliva, temperature and redox reactions.
 The normal pH range of saliva is between 6 and 7 and plaque biofilm is known to flourish in a pH range between 6.7 and 8.3.
 This indicates that the natural environment of the mouth provided by saliva is ideal for the growth of bacteria in the dental plaque.
 Saliva acts as a buffer, which helps to maintain the pH in the mouth between 6 and 7.
 In addition to acting as a buffer, saliva and gingival crevicular fluid contain primary nutrients including amino acids, proteins and glycoproteins.
 This feeds the bacteria involved in plaque formation.
 The host diet plays only a minor role in providing nutrients for the resident microflora.
-The normal temperature of the mouth ranges between 35 °C and 36 °C, and a two-degree change has been shown to drastically shift the dominant species in the plaque.
+The normal temperature of the mouth ranges between 35 and 36 °C, and a two-degree change has been shown to drastically shift the dominant species in the plaque.
 Redox reactions are carried out by aerobic bacteria.
 This keeps the oxygen levels in the mouth at a semi-stable homeostatic condition, which allows the bacteria to survive.